-Well, back before the mortgage crisis unfolded, perhaps in the late 1990s and early 2000s, it was quite common for homeowners to come up with 20 percent of the sales price for down payment.
+Back before the mortgage crisis unfolded, perhaps in the late 1990s and early 2000s, it was quite common for homeowners to come up with at least 20 percent of the sales price for down payment.
 This was the traditional number banks deemed acceptable in terms of risk.

 So prospective homeowners took their time, saved up money in the bank, and when the time was right, made a bid on a property.